 - control blood pressure by producing the hormone renin

-- provide the hormone calcitriol, which regulates calcium absorption and calcium blood levels
+- help activate the hormone calcitriol, which regulates calcium absorption and calcium blood levels

-If your routine blood and urine tests indicate that your kidneys are not doing their job properly, your doctor may decide to perform a renal biopsy.
+If your routine blood and urine tests indicate that your kidneys aren’t doing their job properly, your doctor may decide to perform a renal biopsy.
 Your doctor might also order this test to:

 - find the reason for an abnormal level of waste products in the blood

 - see if a kidney tumor is malignant or benign

 - gauge how well a transplanted kidney is working

 - investigate the cause of hematuria (blood in the urine)

 - determine the cause of proteinuria (high level of protein in the urine)

 - see the severity of progressive kidney failure and how quickly the kidneys are failing